 How can I claim the costs for open access fees?

 Apply to the University to get the fees paid on your behalf from our block grant.
-NEW claims procedure and form from November 2015: Previously your department paid the journal’s invoice and claimed reimbursement from the WT grant to the University.
-From 1st December onwards, researchers should not pay APCs but should forward the publisher’s APC or article-charges request form for each accepted paper to the Bodleian Libraries for payment instead along with the application form.
+NEW claims procedure and form since November 2015: Previously your department paid the journal’s invoice and claimed reimbursement from the WT grant to the University.
+From 1st December 2015 onwards, researchers should not pay APCs but should forward the publisher’s APC or article-charges request form for each accepted paper to the Bodleian Libraries for payment instead along with the application form.
 If there is no form, an online link to the publisher’s article-charges request form will suffice.
 The new procedure is intended to simplify the process of getting APCs paid for authors.
-Payment requests should be emailed to email@example.com, or sent in hard copy to Open Access APC forms, Acquisitions Services, Collections and Resource Description (C&RD), Bodleian Libraries, University of Oxford Osney One Building, Osney Mead, Oxford, OX2 0EW.
+Payment requests should be emailed to firstname.lastname@example.org, or sent in hard copy to Open Access APC forms, Acquisitions Services, Collections and Resource Description (C&RD), Bodleian Libraries, University of Oxford Osney One Building, Osney Mead, Oxford, OX2 0EW.

 Note the WT’s block grant does not cover commissioned (invited) reviews or conference proceedings, or other costs such as page and colour charges.